Gareth-Moore/Gareth-Moore/README.md

 ![](https://github.com/Gareth-Moore/Gareth-Moore/blob/main/Frame%2021.png)

+### **About me:**
-**A graduate of Epicode's Full-stack developer course.
-Intersted in front-end and back-end development, eager to join a vibrant and successful team!**
+A graduate of Epicode's Full-stack developer course.
+Intersted in front-end and back-end development, eager to join a vibrant and successful team!

 ### **Technologies and Languages:**
 ![](https://img.shields.io/badge/JavaScript-black?logo=javascript&style=flat)